Keep up-to-date with RoadtoCFB.com for all college football stadium renovation, construction news, and conference realignment.

 JSU Stadium (Jacksonville State)

-Plans were approved on July 20 to go forward with an $80M renovation to the Jacksonville State campus, centered around JSU Stadium.
+Plans were approved in July 2022 to go forward with an $80M renovation to the Jacksonville State campus, centered around JSU Stadium.
 The plans include new housing and a food court for student athletes around the stadium (see below).
+However, an October 2022 update stated the renovation would have to be toned down.

 A new press box, suites, and team offices are also in the plans.
 The presser quotes Greg Seitz, Jacksonville State director of athletics: “This addition will allow us to build upon one of the best game day experiences in FCS football with a redesigned seating area to include new premium seating.”